karllhughes/learn/_posts/2021-06-03-blog-launch-checklist.md

 title: A Blog Launch Checklist
 description: blog launch checklist
 categories: content-marketing
+cta: Content Ideas
 author: richard
 date: 2021-06-03T20:34:49.841Z
 img: /assets/posts/32a7f02c.png
-cta: Content Ideas
 ---

 A blog isn’t just about putting words on a page for Google.
 It’s a window into your business.

 A blog is a powerful tool in your business arsenal, and unlike adverts—where you put yourself in front of people in the hope they’ll like it—a blog attracts people to you.
 It’s an opportunity to create a new relationship through education, information, humor, shared values, or simply a need for what you offer.

 By blogging, you give yourself the chance to be found by potential customers all over the world.
 But it’s not a golden ticket to growth.
 There’s a right way and a wrong way to build a blog, and just like there are millions of incredible artists, musicians, writers, and other creatives that success eludes, your ability to create a great blog is only part of the equation.
+What you need is a [digital content strategy](https://draft.dev/learn/digital-content-strategy), of which a blog plays a significant role.

 <!-- signup -->